AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/07_iterables-and-looping.md

 The `for in` loop is a bit different because it will iterate over all the [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) of an object in no particular order.

-It is therefore suggested not to add, modify or delete properties of the object during the iteration as there is no guarantee that they will be visited, or if they will be visited before or after being modified.
+It is therefore suggested not to add, modify or delete properties of the object during the iteration.
+As there is no guarantee that they will be visited, or if they will be visited before or after being modified.

 ```javascript
 const car = {